akosiRIINIERU/Tele_Health/README.md

-  # Doctor Booking Appointment App

-  This is a code bundle for Doctor Booking Appointment App.
-The original project is available at https://www.figma.com/design/nedreCHNwleESGJLP02BLp/Doctor-Booking-Appointment-App.
+This is a Doctor Booking Appointment App call Telehealth and it has a lot of features too.

-  ## Running the code

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.